brycewray/eleventy_solo/src/posts/2021/04/speaking-up-for-sass.md

 Tailwind adherents say this isn't a problem because, once you recognize that you're re-using certain Tailwind classes too frequently, you then simply extract them to reusable components and then `@apply` them, [as the Tailwind documentation suggests](https://tailwindcss.com/docs/extracting-components).
 I agree that this is a workable strategy, but my own experience suggests it can get out of hand quickly, even in a small project.
 YMMV, of course.

-Then, once you've extracted a good quantity components as I suspect happens more often than not, you'll run into the next issue that Tailwind fans say it solves&nbsp;.&nbsp;.&nbsp;.
+Then, once you've extracted a good quantity of components as I suspect happens more often than not, you'll run into the next issue that Tailwind fans say it solves&nbsp;.&nbsp;.&nbsp;.

 ### "Naming is hard"---or is it?